Freysi21/Jalapenopapi/README.md

 repeatedly.
 Creating table definitions.
 Scaffolding models and implementing the web CRUD stuff along with some search parameter thingies.
 I used asp-dotnet-generator for the crud stuff but the filtering/searching wasn't a part of that + the details part.
-When using different tech stacks like elastic or mongodb.
-The webservicing part had less overhead in most cases.
+When using different tech stacks like elastic or mongodb, The webservicing part has less overhead in most cases.
 This is my way of getting to live in both worlds and saving some time on the ApiController stuff.

 ## How to use it